 You can adjust your Internet browser to disable cookies or to warn you when cookies are being used.
 However, if you disable cookies, you may not be able to access certain areas of the Website or take advantage of the improved web site experience that cookies offer.

 Our websites may contain links to other websites, web based third party event booking facilities, and social media pages including Facebook, Twitter and LinkedIn or Youtube.
 We are not responsible for the privacy policies of the entities responsible for those websites and we recommend that you review the privacy policies applicable to any other websites you visit.

 Our website also requires you to provide information to register and pay for education and professional development activities.
 This also includes details for invoicing and for credit card payment where applicable.
 The Association does not store credit card details.

 The kinds of information the Association may collect

 From time to time you may voluntarily supply your personal information to the Association.
 The Association will record your e-mail address if you send us a message, subscribe to an email newsletter, or complete a form if this information is requested.

-Depending upon the circumstances you may provide to the Association and RTO, and the Association and RTO may collect, information such as, but not limited to:
+Depending upon the circumstances you may provide to the Association and the Association and RTO may collect, information such as, but not limited to:

 · your name;